arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/4-high-garunix.md

 <div class="warning">

-This combo survives [_Nibiru, the Primal Being_].
+This combo plays into [_Nibiru, the Primal Being_] - read the section at the end for more details on how to recover.
-> If activated, you will not be able to recycle a card with Sunlight Wolf, and you cannot Summon Promethean Princess.
->
-> You are still able to start an interruption sequence with Sky Burn and High Garunix.

 Under [_Mulcharmy Fuwalos_], your opponent draws 4 cards.